tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 let colors = ["red","green","blue","purple","pink"];
 let foods = []; // add some foods

-// Optional (worth an extra 5 points) - can you figure out how to pull the key
+// Optional - can you figure out how to pull both the key AND the value
-// and value from the links object literal? let links = {
+// from the `links` object literal? let links = {
 		"RIT": "http://www.rit.edu",
 		"RWAG" : "https://www.facebook.com/RWAGclub",